KraBence/Melytanulas_bull_flag/README.md

-# BULL FLAG DETECTOR PROJECT by Kránitz Bence
+# BULL FLAG DETECTOR PROJECT
 As an Applied Mathematics student, my experience has focused on data science projects in Jupyter notebooks.
 This is my first project at this scale and my initial venture into Docker. **The models were trained on CPU, so they are intentionally designed for efficiency rather than maximum complexity.**